 Over the past several years, arbitration has been endorsed as having many advantages over litigation and trials.
 For example, arbitration purportedly avoids hostility between the parties because the parties are encouraged to participate fully and sometimes help to structure the resolution.
 Nevertheless, the issues at stake are oftentimes no less important to the parties than if they were litigating in a courtroom, and the outcome is no less risky either.
-Considering that many parties in arbitration are represented by criminal defense lawyers, the level of hostility is oftentimes the same as if the parties were in trial.
+Considering that many parties in arbitration are represented by lawyers, the level of hostility is oftentimes the same as if the parties were on trial.

 Another example is that arbitration is supposed to be cheaper than litigation.
 However, it is not unusual for a single arbitrator or a panel of arbitrators to charge several thousand dollars a day for their services.
 Oftentimes, the costs of arbitrators combined with legal fees and expert witness fees make arbitration just as expensive, if not more so, than a trial.

 Arbitration is supposedly faster than litigation, and overall it does appear to be quicker.
-However, oftentimes arbitration claims that can linger for a year or more before the matter is finally decided.
+However, oftentimes arbitration claims can linger for a year or more before the matter is finally decided.

 Arbitration is also supposed to be simpler in that many rules, such as the Rules of Civil Procedure and the Rules of Evidence, are relaxed.
 However, sometimes these rules do more to protect a party rather than to make the party’s life more difficult.
 Consider the rule against hearsay – it is designed to prevent someone from testifying about what another person, who is not present at trial, said to them or others.
 Without a rule against hearsay, an arbitrator is free to consider rumors, gossip, and stories from someone who is not present at the arbitration and therefore cannot be questioned about the truth of their statements.